|Fig Festival Items|

 OCRACOKE, N.C.
 (April 27, 2021) – The Ocracoke community will celebrate the summer’s fig bounty at its annual Fig Festival with special guest chef and TV personality Vivian Howard.

 The 8th annual Ocracoke Fig Festival will take place at the Berkley Barn and on the grounds of the Ocracoke Preservation Society Museum.
 The three-day festival, which is sponsored by the Ocracoke Preservation Society, features live music, storytelling, children’s activities and crafts, talks by local fig experts, and vendor booths offering fig preserves, fig cakes, fig trees, local cookbooks and other fig-tastic items.
-Mask-wearing will be required and social distancing measures will be in place to mitigate the risks of COVID-19.

 “I’ve fallen in love with Ocracoke in recent years,” Howard said.
 “After the double whammy of Hurricane Dorian and the pandemic, I’m happy to encourage tourism to the island and do a little touring myself by participating in this year’s Ocracoke Fig Festival.”